 Devastating impact on education

-hard to understand Maths and Science in a language that is not their native
+English is easier to learn a later stage.
+There is a shortage of teachers.
+Primary school drop-out rates are high.
+Children find it particularly hard to understand Maths and Science in a language that is not their native tongue.

 Timing and text books

 English teaching should be delayed until children have mastered two local languages.
 Asian multilinguals want to talk about different qualities of rice, coffee, Islamic finance, etc. Yet, these subjects are not found in any English text books.
 They need their culture and daily life preoccupations incorporated into teaching materials.